|

 Molecular mapping of genes/QTL associated with important traits of crops.

-Identification, validation and application of molecular markers linked to traits of interest.
+Identification, validation and application of SNP markers linked to traits of interest.

 Molecular cloning of genes linked to important traits.